 Hens and Chicks in an Old Metal Basket

-I found this old metal basket in a second hand store.
-To create this container garden, I soaked moss in water and then squeezed out the excess moisture.
-I then lined the basket with the damp moss.
-I then carefully filled the basket with potting soil, making sure not to disturb the moss liner.
+This old metal basket was found in a second-hand store.
+To create this container garden, soaked moss in water and then squeeze out the excess moisture.
+Line the basket with the damp moss.
+Carefully fill the basket with potting soil, making sure not to disturb the moss liner.

-Once the basket was filled with soil, I took the hens and chicks out of the nursery pot and broke them up.
+Once the basket is filled with soil, take the hens and chicks out of the nursery pot and break them up.
 Planting hens and chicks is incredibly easy, you just need to push them slightly into the soil.

-Hens... and chicks will thrive in full sun to partial sun and like to be protected from the wind.
-Water them when the soil dries and fertilize occasionally with a diluted liquid fertilizer.
-I use a fish emulsion, seaweed combination.
+Hens and chicks will thrive in full sun to partial sun and like to be protected from the wind.
+Water them when the soil dries and fertilize occasionally with a diluted liquid fertilizer or use a fish emulsion, seaweed combination.

 11 of 13